S14 (St. Gallen S-Bahn)

 The S14 is a railway service of the St. Gallen S-Bahn that provides half-hourly service between Weinfelden, in the Swiss canton of Thurgau, and Konstanz in southern Germany.
+The line is also part of the Bodensee S-Bahn.
 THURBO, a joint venture of Swiss Federal Railways and the canton of Thurgau, operates the service.

 Operations

 The S14 operates every 30 minutes between Weinfelden and Konstanz, except on Sundays when it operates hourly.
 In Konstanz, an hourly connection is made with a RegioExpress service to and from St. Gallen and Herisau.
 The hourly Lucerne–Konstanz InterRegio 75 supplements the S14.
 An additional S14 operates an hourly shuttle service between Konstanz and Kreuzlingen; this, with the regular S14 service and the IR 75, creates a 15-minute frequency between the two cities.